 - Practice nurses

 The items list is being regularly updated.
 Please refer to the MBS website for the latest details.
+The Department of Health has also released a COVID-19 Telehealth Items Guide to help health professionals understand the requirements associated with telehealth items and their appropriate use.

-For further details, see also the HealthPathways COVID-19 Telehealth page
+For further details, see also

 What constitutes telehealth